-Anyone that spends a lot of time in the garden likes to rake all the leaves up in the fall and then again in the spring – along with any other debris that’s built up over the winter months.
+Anyone that spends a lot of time in the garden likes to rake up all the leaves up in the fall and then again in spring – along with any other debris that’s built up over the winter months.

+The best tool for this job is a leaf rake with a large fan like blade.
 The bristles are typically made from a soft flexible metal or plastic material that allows you to lightly rake the whole surface of all the debris, but still leaves the soil in place.

 It’s one of the first garden tools I ever used as a kid when it was my job to rake the leaves – I had to earn my allowance somehow!